Blogging can be a great creative outlet. It is also an opportunity to turn an idea into profits.

 Once the pages were added, I started seeing things happen.
 I began to get more conversions right from the start.
 One person even emailed me to tell me he felt like I was talking directly to him, and he could not wait to get started.

 That was enough proof for me.
-Yes, it will take a little time to get back the investment, but proceeding was a calculated risk I was willing to take.
+Yes, it will take a little time to get back the investment, but it was a calculated risk I was willing to take.

 Don’t fear spending money on your blog.
 If this is your business, you need to make the right investments, wherever they make the most sense.